 Back to page 12 of the instruction manual, this time the guidelines for the forward facing position: “harness guide must be even with or just above the shoulders.
 If the harness is below the child’s shoulders with the headrest in the highest position, the child weighs at least 40 lbs and is over 1-year-old, convert the seat to a belt positioning booster.”
 The harness is adjusted to the highest position in this photo, and here is a close up of the positioning:

 For demonstration purposes, I took pictures of my son using the belt positioning booster function of the Alpha Omega because I want to highlight this seat’s biggest downfall – the positioning of the seat belt in booster mode.

 Kids need booster seats because they are not tall enough, nor are their hips developed enough for the lap belt to sit properly on their lap.
 The guides on the Alpha Omega allow the lap belt to sit far too high on the child’s abdomen, as this photo demonstrates.
 This booster allows the top of the lap belt to sit just slightly below the child’s belly button.
 In a crash, his soft abdomen would take the brunt of the force, allowing the seat belt to tear through his internal organs, likely not stopping until it reaches his spinal column and does significant damage there as well.
 The shoulder belt is also positioned too far off the edge of the shoulder, it should be resting evenly across the child’s collarbone.

-This isn’t an anomaly with my child or my vehicle: the Alpha Omega Elite is one of only two seats on the IIHS “not recommended” booster list.
+This isn’t an anomaly with my child or my vehicle: the Alpha Omega Elite was one of only two seats on the IIHS “not recommended” booster list.

 For comparison purposes, here is a proper booster seat fit: